Who We Are

 Waldorf is the fastest-growing non-sectarian educational movement in the world, with over 900 schools in 83 countries, and five schools in Wisconsin.

 Prairie Hill offers a developmentally-appropriate, experiential approach to education.
-We integrate the arts and academics for children from preschool through twelfth grade, seeking to inspire a lifelong love of learning in all students and to enable each to fully develop his or her unique capacities.
+We integrate the arts and academics for children from preschool through Grade 8, seeking to inspire a lifelong love of learning and to enable each student to fully develop his or her unique capacities.

 Founded in Europe in the early 20th century, Waldorf Education is based on the insights, teachings, and principles of education outlined by the scientist and philosopher Rudolf Steiner.
-The principles of Waldorf Education evolve from a profound understanding of human development called Anthroposophy, that address the needs of the growing child.
+The principles of Waldorf Education evolve from a profound understanding of human development called Anthroposophy which directly addresses the needs of the growing child.
 These principles inspire and guide teachers, administrators, trustees, and parents today.

 Anthroposophy was the term Rudolf Steiner used to characterize the approach to understanding the whole human being as body, soul, and spirit; while at first foreign to the modern eye, a moment’s reflection will show that the term is no more difficult than the more familiar word, anthropology, except that, instead of the Greek word, logos—or “wisdom”—sophie is joined with the Greek word for “human being”—or anthropos.
 Elsewhere, Steiner expressed his hope that anthroposophy would not be understood in a wooden and literal translation, but that it should be taken to mean “a recognition of our essential humanity.”